 Sports & entertainment PR blog

-We look at key issues in sport and entertainment PR, we meet the communicators who help get rich stories told, and we share tips and tricks from clients doing fascinating projects around the globe.
+We discuss key issues in sport and entertainment PR, meet communicators getting rich stories told, and share insights from clients around the globe.

 Need to schedule calls while you’re courtside after training?
 Or on the tour bus between gigs?